fedorareis/SAA-App/README.md

     3. Building
 3. Running the System
 4. System Architecture
+5. Build issues?
+Look here!
-5. Test Case Documentation
+6. Test Case Documentation

 ### Section 1: Project Goals and Use Cases
 For a more detailed overview of the system and it's requirements, please refer to the [Software Requirements Specification][SRS]

 The Sense and Avoid Application is a program framework to analyze the effectiveness of data correlation algorithms.
 The application consists of three standalone programs.

 ##### The Test Server
 The ```test-server``` application provides a program to generate sensor data for several types of sensors (TCAS, ADS-B, RADAR) from a test case specification.
 The test server also handles analyzing and verifying the results of correlation, allowing the correlation tests to run without having to manually validate the correlation algorithm.

-#### The Saa-Application
+##### The SAA Application
 The ```saa-application``` models a UAV in an airspace.
 The application reads in simulated airspace data, and outputs an approximate view of the airspace using a correlation algorithm.
 The saa-application is the main interest of the whole SAA application.

-#### The CDTI
+##### The CDTI
-The ```cdti``` application provides a simple graphical view into the current simlation state.
+The ```cdti``` application provides a simple graphical view into the current simulation state.
 The CDTI is meant to help in debugging the simulation, as well as providing a more understandable look into the end result of the correlation algorithm.
 The CDTI does not need to be running, and is an optional component.

-### Use Cases
+#### Use Cases
 The major use case for the Saa Application is to provide a framework for analyzing, testing, and comparing correlation algorithms.
 Most research work with the application will occur in the saa-application.
 The test server and CDTI provide tools for analyzing the research done.

-### Target Users
+#### Target Users
 The target users for Version 0.1.0 A are testers, and team members.
 This version is not meant as a public release, but an early preview to ensure that the software runs successfully.
 Several large features are missing from this release, the most glaring being a good correlation algorithm.

-# Installation and Dependencies
+### Section 2: Installation and Dependencies
 To download project dependencies and build the application, run ```./build.sh``` from the home folder.

  > Note, this script is still in early alpha.
 If you experience problems, please contact the project maintainers with your error log.